sf-wdi-35/Introduction-to-DevTools/README.md

 - You should alse be familiar with basics of HTML, CSS and JavaScript and how they work together to create a web page.

 ## What is DevTools?
 [DevTools](https://developers.google.com/web/tools/chrome-devtools/?utm_source=dcc&utm_medium=redirect&utm_campaign=2016q3#execution-control ) is a group of built in tool for developers in Chrome browser to do debugging and find detailed information about web apps and web pages.
-Itis consisted of multiple tabs and each one focus on a specific aspect of an app.
+It is consisted of multiple tabs and each one focus on a specific aspect of a web app.
 You can explore the HTML/CSS used in the webpage, debug JavaScript, view network and load performance.

 There are three way to open DevTools: